TobiasVanDyk/Atari600XL-Upgrades/README.md

 <br>

 ### Video output upgrade
 Details on how to add a composite video output to the Atari 600XL were given in Atari Classics December 1993.
 600XLVideo.pdf has two pages from this magazine that list the composite video output modification steps for the 600XL.
 From the photos on this page, it will be noticed that the RF modulator module was removed from the 600XL motherboard, and the space created used for the PS/2 PIC interface.
 600XLVideo.png shows the original Atari 600XL video conditioning schematic - and based on this schematic it is worth testing the two video outputs "composite" and "video RF", through a suitable resistor (220 ohms or less), before embarking on the extensive modifications as outlined in the  1993 article.
+Refer to the photo at the end for a photo of the easy single resistor, video output.
 <p align="left">
 <img src="Video Output2.png" width="640" />
 <br>